 IBIS World reports that the auto windshield repair industry experienced growth from 2013 through 2018.
 In 2018, the industry brought in $5 billion in revenue.
 There were 18,612 businesses in operation in 2018, and they employed 44,360 people.

 The windshield repair industry is often affected by the evolving trends when it comes to auto glass manufacturing and use.
-According to Glass America, windshield repair companies need to be able to keep pace with these trends so that they can still service customers’ new cars.
+According to Glass America, windshield repair companies need to keep pace with these trends so that they can still service customers’ new cars.
 Advanced Driver Assistance Systems have become more popular, and these systems help drives to avoid accidents by alerting drivers or stopping the car when an obstacle is in the path.
 These systems are usually positioned on windshields, so repair technicians need to understand how to repair or replace windshields in vehicles with this technology.

 Smart glass is another current trend.
 Windshields made of smart glass are more durable and stronger than traditional windshield glass.
 Windshield repair technicians need to be trained and knowledgeable when replacing smart glass products.